Skin Cancer Misdiagnosis & Skin Cancer Negligent Treatment Claims

 According to Cancer Research UK, around 44 people are diagnosed with skin cancer in the UK every day.
-The good news is that caught early, skin cancer is highly treatable; most patients with non melanoma skin cancer have a very strong chance of being completely cured, if treated correctly and early enough.
+The good news is that caught early, skin cancer is highly treatable; most of those with non melanoma skin cancer have a very strong chance of being completely cured, if treated correctly and early enough.

-But early diagnosis is crucial; both BCC and SCC can spread throughout the body if left unchecked and they can become harder to treat.
+But early detection is crucial; both BCC and SCC can spread throughout the body if left unchecked and they can become harder to treat.
 Malignant melanoma can spread quickly and does need to be diagnosed as early as possible to give the patient the best chance of recovery.
 This is why it can be devastating to discover that even though you sought medical help, your symptoms were not recognised as soon as they should have been.

 Diagnosing skin cancer

 When you first became concerned about your symptoms, your first step will have been to make an appointment with your GP.
 Your GP should have examined you, asked you about any changes to the affected area, and decided whether you needed further diagnostic tests.
 It is crucial that GPs act rigorously and with every care, as an inaccurate diagnosis in the early stages can have serious repercussions for a patient with skin cancer.
 The earlier that skin cancer is diagnosed, the better the outcome.